 This function is available on all of the cooking zones.
 It allows rapid heating up of the element to bring the selected cooking zone up to temperature.
+Once the zone is at the required cooking temperature the power level will reduce automatically to the preset level.

-The function is selected by turning the control knob to the 'A' position.
-Turn the control knob momentarily counter-clockwise from the zero position until the symbol [R] is shown on the hob control display.
+The function is selected by turning the control knob to the ' $\mathcal{B}$ ' position.
+This can be selected by turning the control knob momentarily counter-clockwise from the zero position until the symbol [ $\mathcal{B}$ ] is shown on the hob control display.